 It is also proposed to refine the motion shift of SbTMVP based on TM.
-When the initial motion shift is determined, it will be further refined with TM refinement, then the refined motion shift will be utilized to derive subblock motion information.
+When the initial motion shift is determined, it will be further refined with TM, then the refined motion shift will be utilized to derive subblock motion information.
+Here, CTU row restriction is imposed to get SbTMVP motion.